Updated for 2023

 The connection between the urinary and digestive systems

 The reason why the digestive and urinary systems are constantly mentioned together is because of the fact that they work together and complement each other in keeping our body healthy.
 Our digestive system dissolves food to get valuable nutrients and excretes solid waste, while our urinary system gets rid of the liquid waste.
+These systems are so interlinked that urinary tract infections (UTI) are often blamed on an overgrowth of E.Coli (a quick aside, two of the four ingredients in Great Gut Extra-Strength Prebiotic Fiber have been shown to be resistant to breakdown by E.Coli and subsequently promote the growth of good bacteria, which crowds out gut pathogens like E.Coli.)

 Both of these systems have separate organs, but they remain intimately connected by virtue of the processes they both do.
 As food travels through our intestines, nutrients are absorbed.
-At the same time, wasteful liquids are also absorbed through the walls of both the small and large intestine and they travel through the circulatory system directly to the urinary system, where they are ultimately led to the urethra and removed from the body.
+At the same time, wasteful liquids are also absorbed through the walls of both the small and large intestine, and they travel through the circulatory system directly to the urinary system, where they are ultimately led to the urethra and removed from the body.

 Given the fact that the urinary and digestive systems are quite closely connected and work together, it also means that if one of the systems encounters a problem, the other one will probably also be affected by it.